tjheslin1/DMsPredictor/README.md

 ##### Resources will be exhausted:
-The simulation is designed around a single encounter, therefore abilities such as spellcasting are prioritised per class and will used starting from the highest spell slot to the lowest as well as using other abilities (e.g. a Sorceror's twinned spell).
+The simulation is designed around a single encounter, therefore abilities such as spellcasting are prioritised per class and will be used starting from the highest spell slot to the lowest as well as using other abilities (e.g. a Sorceror's twinned spell).

 ##### Player knowledge: